 Revolution is another Climax

-During Summer 2019 I contributed to the article Revolution is Another Climax written by the scholars Shilyh Warren and Beatrix Balanta, which will be publish by the journal Women & Language in Fall 2021.
+During Summer 2019 I contributed to the article Revolution is Another Climax written by the scholars Shilyh Warren and Beatrix Balanta, which has been published by the journal Women & Language in Fall 2021.
 I participated to the project by producing a set of handmade collages representing vaginas and clitorises.
 In the article Warren and Balanta inquire about the role of woman’s sexual pleasure in the history of feminism and they denounce a lack of academic investigation about the importance of woman’s orgasm for feminist politics.
 Warren and Balanta address how patriarchal culture promotes racism, sexism, and capitalism in a way that mortifies and oppresses woman’s body.
 Because of this, woman’s sensorial pleasure and woman’s sexual satisfaction represent activities that counter the oppressive action of patriarchal culture.
 They associate women’s sexual satisfaction with independence and agency and because of this, they sustain that female pleasure has to be considered an important element of the feminist political agenda and feminist academic investigation.

 In my art I visually convey the patriarchal perception of woman’s orgasm as wicked and threatening as investigated in the article.
 In The Malleus Maleficarum of 1486, for example, the clitoris was associated with women’s witchcraft and it was considered a sort of nipple that the Devil and his demons used to suck to seduce women.
 Other writers such as Jacques Daléchamps and Ambroise Paré in French Surgery (1570) and Des monstres et prodiges (1573) manifest their anxiety about the idea that women could feel pleasure by touching their clitorises and they denounce the existence of clitorises that were so big that they could to be used by women as a penis to seduce other women.